Patrick Hadley: Biography

-During 1937–38 Hadley assisted his friend and former teacher Cyril Rootham (by then terminally ill) in completing his Second Symphony.
+During 1937–38, Hadley assisted his friend and former teacher Cyril Rootham (by then terminally ill) in completing his Second Symphony.
 Acting as amanuensis, Hadley and others took dictation and transcribed the entire sketch for the symphony and the orchestration of the first two movements.
 At Rootham's request, Hadley also completed the orchestration of the final movement after the composer's death in March 1938.

 In 1938 Hadley was elected to a Fellowship at Gonville and Caius College in Cambridge and appointed as a lecturer in the music faculty.
 Much of his time was spent in mundane administrative activities, but there was still time available for composition.
 Some of his greatest works were written during and after the war.

 During the Second World War he deputised for Boris Ord as conductor and musical director of the Cambridge University Music Society.
 There he introduced a number of important works, including Delius' Appalachia and A Song of the High Hills.
 He was keen to promote a wide range of music, including the formation of a Gilbert and Sullivan Society.
 Much of his time was spent in making arrangements for the use of the males in the choir.
 Sadly, few of these have survived.
 We know them only from programme notes and hearsay.

-In 1946 he was elected to the Chair of Music at Cambridge University.
+In 1946, he was elected to the Chair of Music at Cambridge University.
 He retained this post until his retirement in 1962.
 Some of the students taught by Hadley included Raymond Leppard, Sir David Lumsden, Patrick Gowers, Sir Philip Ledger, Peter le Huray and Richard Hey Lloyd.

-In 1962 Hadley retired to Heacham in Norfolk, living in Shalcross, Wilton Road.
+In 1962, Hadley retired to Heacham in Norfolk, living in Shalcross, Wilton Road.
 He wished to pursue his interest in folk song collection.
 However, he latterly struggled with throat cancer and this caused many of his activities to be suspended.
-Patrick Hadley died on 17 December 1973 at King's Lynn.
-He was 74 years old.
+Patrick Hadley died, aged 74, on 17 December 1973 at King's Lynn.